The History of Ohio, Kentucky and Indiana Haunts

 The building was originally condemned and many things had to be done for the haunt to open.
 The roof had to be replaced, floors strengthened, walls built and a sprinkler system installed.
 The repairs and special effects cost $13,000.
 This was a lot of money considering the haunt only made $8,000 its first year.
 In 1990 they had over 30,000 people tour the haunt and by 1992, they made a total of $375,000 in profits.

 St. Rita’s had numerous celebrities visit including the Cool Ghoul in 1981.
 That night tickets were only $1.02 because Q102 was doing a live broadcast for Channel 19’s Monster Mash.
+By 2007, the haunted house had raised nearly $900,000 for St. Rita’s School for the Deaf and helped nearly 9,200 hearing impaired children get an education.
+That year the haunt was controlled by 7 computers, 8 fog machines, 24 CD Players, one commercial air compressor, 9 computerized room controllers, 23 pneumatic cylinders and 9 electric air solenoids.
 At one time, St. Rita’s Haunted House was extremely popular and people waited hours in line.
-But times change and they just couldn’t compete with other haunts in the Cincinnati area.
+But times change.
+They just couldn’t compete with other haunts in the Cincinnati area and it was too expensive to run the place.
 The building also became a liability and wasn’t safe anymore.

 In 2015, St. Rita’s tried to open a new location at Tri-County Commons.
 It was going to be renamed “The Haunted House”, because they didn’t want to have the haunt use the name St. Rita’s and someone sue the school.
 A percentage of profits would benefit St. Rita’s School for the Deaf.
 They were $23,000 short of donating one million dollars to the school and 2014 was their final season.
 St. Rita’s Haunted House was 39 years old making them the oldest haunt in Cincinnati and the 3rd longest running haunt in Ohio at the time.
 Currently Mt.
 Healthy Haunted Hall on 7700 Seward Ave in Cincinnati, Ohio is the longest running haunt in Cincinnati.
 It opened in 1990 and has been open every year since.

-It wouldn’t be until the late 1970’s that Haunted Hayrides were advertised in newspapers.
+It wouldn’t be until the early 70’s that Haunted Hayrides were advertised in newspapers.
 Prior to that they were referred to as Halloween Hayrides.
 Haunted Hayrides are different than Halloween Hayrides.
 They feature scenes, sets, actors and props.
-One of the first times the words “Haunted Hayride” appear in a newspaper was for Akron Ohio’s Haunted Hayride in 1979.
+One of the first times the words “Haunted Hayride” appear in a newspaper was Shreveport, Louisiana’s Haunted Hayride in 1973.
 1981 would be the year that Haunted Hayrides started to pop up all over the United States.
-Allen’s Haunted Hayride on 2430 Pittsburgh Road in Smock, Pennsylvania is currently the longest running Haunted Hayride in the nation.
+Allen’s Haunted Hayrides on 2430 Pittsburgh Road in Smock, Pennsylvania is currently the longest running Haunted Hayride in the nation.
 It’s been open since 1979.

 In 1981 Don and Cindy Johns turned the building next to The Haunted Schoolhouse into a house of horrors.
 It would be called The Haunted Laboratory.
-This building was used for the Guggenheim Airship Institute at one time.
+This building was the Daniel Guggenheim Airship Institute from 1929 to 1949.

 The Haunted Laboratory has a history of paranormal activity and there have been many strange events including an armed robbery, well kind of.
 In 1987 Akron police found a safe in a field behind The Haunted Laboratory.
 Detective Jim Stephens spotted the safe which had been stolen from the Rax Restaurant on Wednesday afternoon.
 One of the officers was creeped out as he walked through The Haunted Laboratory.
 He didn’t know what was real or fake and didn’t like that some of the mannequins had claws.
 Lieutenant Lyn Callahan said that each floor was a maze and that it was quite unnerving.
 Staff helped the officers try to locate the two suspects, but the suspects had unfortunately left the building before cops surrounded it.